edenchiang/PlayWithDataFoundry/examples/Collecting_questionnaire_data_with_DF_bot/README.md

 ---
 **Q. Something wrong with the DataFoundryBot, what can I do?**

-A. Enter "/stop" and "/start" over again
+A. Enter "/stop" and then "/start" over again

 <br>